WP-API/node-wpapi/README.md

 A WordPress REST API client for JavaScript
 ==========================================

-This is a client for the [WordPress REST API](http://v2.wp-api.org/).
-It is **under active development**, and should be considered beta software.
-More features are in progress, and **[issues](https://github.com/wp-api/node-wpapi/issues)** are welcome if you find something that doesn't work!

-**`wpapi` is designed to work with [WP-API](https://github.com/WP-API/WP-API) v2 beta 1 or higher.** If you use a prior version of the beta, some commands will not work.
-The latest beta is always recommended!
+This library is an isomorphic client for the [WordPress REST API](http://developer.wordpress.org/rest-api), designed to work with WordPress 4.7 or later.
+If you are using the older [WP REST API plugin](https://github.com/WP-API/WP-API), some commands will not work.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wp-api/node-wpapi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)